takaito1/MITgcm_regional_setup/README.md

   - Download etopo2.nc (Smith and Sandwell, 1997) from [here](https://o2.eas.gatech.edu/data/etopo2.nc)
   - Original data is documented [here](https://sos.noaa.gov/catalog/datasets/etopo2-topography-and-bathymetry-natural-colors/#description-data-source)
   - An example for North Pacific domain for lon-lat grid at 2 degree resolution: [create_bathymetry.ipynb](https://github.com/takaito1/MITgcm_regional_setup/blob/main/create_bathymetry.ipynb)
+  - The result is in a binary file (.bin)
-  - This example, the domain is (lon,lat,depth) = (60,40,42), small enough to run on a single CPU on desktop/laptop
+  - In this example, the domain is (lon,lat,depth) = (60,40,42), small enough to run on a single CPU on desktop/laptop

 ## Atmospheric forcing for bulk formula
   - Several atmospheric reanalysis products are available.
 In this example, I will use JRA55do [(Tsujino et al., 2018)](https://climate.mri-jma.go.jp/pub/ocean/JRA55-do/)